 Having once been part of the global spice trade, these islands are now seldom seen by visitors.
 While this certainly makes for an authentic experience, it also means the tourist path is considerably less well-trodden.

-Sultan Babullah Airport is located on the island of Ternate, which is a common point of departure and arrival for liveaboards visiting the North Maluku region.
+Sultan Babullah Airport is located on the island of Ternate, a common point of departure and arrival for liveaboards visiting the North Maluku region.
 Garuda Indonesia and Batik Air both offer early morning flights between Jakarta and Ternate, departing between 01:00 and 03:00, and taking around five and a half hours to reach their destination.
 Alternatively, Lion Air operates several daily flights from Makassar to Ternate, lasting about three hours, with additional but less frequent options from Sriwijaya Air and Citilink.
 Finally, Wings Air also flies to Ternate several times a day from Manado, with each journey lasting just two-hours.

 Once you arrive in Ternate, it is just a short boat ride to Halmahera.
 Visitors heading south to Bacan, or one of its neighbouring islands, can board a connecting flight in the afternoon, offered every day of the week by Wings Air.
 Connections heading north to Morotai are only scheduled once a week, usually around midday on a Wednesday.

 The second and final ferry to Waisai departs at 14:00.
 While the ferry terminal is only 15 minutes from the airport, guests arriving at Sorong later than 12:00 should plan on staying overnight before catching a ferry or transfer the following morning.
-If you’re heading to Triton Bay, Wings Air operates a morning flight heading south from Sorong to Kaimana six days a week, generally departing around 07:30 or 10:50.
+If you’re heading to Triton Bay, Wings Air operates a morning flight heading south from Sorong to Kaimana six days a week, normally departing around 07:30 or 10:50.
 If you are joining a liveaboard in Cenderawasih Bay, Lion Air, Sriwijaya Air, and Batik Air offer regular morning flights to Manokwari.

 It is worth noting that many of the resorts in Raja Ampat only offer transfers on certain days of the week.
 We’ve included a summary of these schedules below.

-• Papua Explorers - Wednesdays and Sundays resort transfers.
+- Papua Explorers - Wednesdays and Sundays resort transfers.

-• Misool Eco Resort - Fridays and Sundays resort transfers.
+- Misool Eco Resort - Fridays and Sundays resort transfers.

-• Kri Eco Resort and Sorido Bay - Wednesdays and Sundays resort transfers.
+- Kri Eco Resort and Sorido Bay - Wednesdays and Sundays resort transfers.

-• Wai Resort - Mondays and Fridays resort transfers.
+- Wai Resort - Mondays and Fridays resort transfers.

-• Papua Paradise - Daily resort transfers.
+- Papua Paradise - Daily resort transfers.

-• Dive Into Raja Ampat, Raja Ampat Biodiversity, Meridian Adventure Dive - Daily transfers using the ferry service between Sorong and Waisai.
+- Dive Into Raja Ampat, Raja Ampat Biodiversity, Meridian Adventure Dive - Daily transfers using the ferry service between Sorong and Waisai.

-• Cove Eco Resort - Sundays and Mondays resort transfers.
+- Cove Eco Resort - Sundays and Mondays resort transfers.

 Getting to the remote island of Ambon is surprisingly simple, with daily direct flights from Jakarta’s Soekarno–Hatta International Airport.
 These typically depart in the early hours, arriving in Ambon first thing in the morning, giving travellers a full first day on the island.
 An example flight is Batik Air’s 01:20 departure from Jakarta, which touches down in Ambon at 07:00.
 Other carriers operating this route include Lion Air and Citilink.

-You can also fly from Makassar’s Sultan Hasanuddin airport directly to Ambon, with a reasonable choice of carrier and schedule.
-These flights take around two hours and generally depart sometime between 04:00 and 08:00, arriving between 07:00 and 11:00 in the morning.
+You can also fly from Makassar’s Sultan Hasanuddin airport directly to Ambon, with a choice of carrier and schedule.
+These flights take around two hours and typically depart sometime between 04:00 and 08:00, arriving between 07:00 and 11:00 in the morning.
 For those who prefer a lie-in, Lion Air frequently offers a 10:50 departure which lands at 13:40.

 A common embarkation port for liveaboards sailing east to the Banda Sea, Maumere can only be reached from Kupang on the island of Timor, or Makassar in Sulawesi.
 For travellers departing from Sulawesi, Wings Air operates a daily direct flight at around 11:00, lasting about an hour and a half.
 Alternatively, both NAM Air and Wings Air offer direct flights from Kupang, departing at around midday and lasting just under an hour.
 Wings Air operates this route at least once a day while NAM Air flights run on Wednesdays, Fridays, and Sundays.
 A later option is also offered by Wings Air, leaving at around 15:45, which can be useful for those arriving from Bali and Jakarta and looking for a quick onward flight to Maumere.
 Citilink, Lion Air, and Batik Air all offer daily direct flights from Jakarta to Kupang, while Lion Air is likely the best option if you’re travelling from Bali, with a non-stop flight departing at 11:00.